Skip the article and find out what your home is worth now!!

 Homes that are compared need to be in similar condition.
 For example, a colonial built in 1995 that is in original condition will have a home value significantly less than an identical neighbor’s home that has been fully updated and systems replaced.

-Room counts, bedroom counts, bathroom counts should be the same or similar to the subject property.
+Room counts, bedroom counts, and bathroom counts should be the same or similar to the subject property.

 For example, if two homes are almost identical but one has central air and an extra garage stall, it would be reasonable to make adjustments based on the amenities.